‘Destiny’ Weekly Reset For April 11, King’s Fall Featured Raid

 The second week of Destiny: Age of Triumph kicked off Tuesday with the Weekly Reset.
 PlayStation 4 and Xbox One owners are now challenged with the classic Vault of Glass as the Featured Raid.

 As a reminder, full details of what is included in Age of Triumph can be found in this Inquisitr article.
-Destiny will feature a separate Raid each week at the 390 Light level and with challenges enabled.
+Destiny will feature a separate Raid each week at the 390 Light level with challenges enabled.
 There does not appear to be any significant changes to encounters or challenges in the King’s Fall raid at this time beyond adding the new Adept weapons to the loot table.

 Notable vendor rolls for armor and weapons have been added to the coverage of the Destiny Weekly Reset.
 This includes armor rolls at 98 percent of Tier 12 stats, plus weapons with useful rolls.
-For those that don’t know Tier 12 is when a Guardian’s stats can be maxed at a total of 12 bars.
+For those that don’t know Tier 12 is, it’s when a Guardian’s stats can be maxed at a total of 12 bars.
 For example, 5 Intellect bars, 5 Discipline bars, and 2 Strength bars and similar permutations or an even 4/4/4 split across all three.

 Weekly Featured Raid — King’s Fall